Why Physicians Need A Will And How To Put One In Place

-Divorce can also throw a wrench into the finest laid of plans.
-The length of the marriage, whether or not you have children, and whether those children are minors or adults, whether the divorce was amicable or acrimonious – these are all factors that may come into place upon your death.
-Your best bet is to have a will in place to make sure that all details are laid out in writing, are clear, and are uncontestable.
+Divorce can also throw a wrench into the finest of plans.
+The length of the marriage, whether or not you have children, and whether those children are minors or adults, whether the divorce was amicable or acrimonious – these are all factors that may come into play upon your death.
+Your best bet is to have a will in place to make sure that all details are laid out in writing, are clear, and are incontestable.

 Consider your children as well, including stepchildren, adult children, minor children, or children who are full-fledged grown adults.
 Your attorney will help you decide how to divide up your estate to make sure they are appropriately cared for and also treated the way that you wish as heirs.
 You may also wish to consider an adult child to serve as your proxy should you become incapacitated.